• Skip to primary navigation

 Calming Bottles and Sensory Bottles

 These Calming Bottles and Sensory Bottles are so simple to make.
-You can make them yourself in a few minutes or have a toddler/preschooler help with the process.
-We made these when my kids were younger and they often helped to calm a stressful situation.
-This calm down bottle is a great way to help settle anxious children.
+You can make them yourself in a few minutes or have a child help.
+We made these when my kids were younger, and they helped calm a stressful situation.
+A calm down bottle is a great way to help settle anxious children.
+This is one of my favorite parenting tips!

 Sensory bottles - these calming bottles are great for little ones to explore and for preschoolers to use during a cooling off period.